Can’t get waxed? Remove your hair with sugar at home.

 10. Work the ball of sugar with your fingers.
 Do it until it’s pliable enough to spread.

 11. Smear the paste forcefully onto your skin.
 Smear in the opposite direction of your hair growth.
-For example, if you’re working on a spot on your legs where most of the hair faces down, you’ll want to smear the sugar paste up the leg.
-This will help hair come out easier and will also prevent in-grown hair.
+For example, if you’re working on a spot on your legs where most of the hair faces down, you’ll want to smear the sugaring paste up the leg.
+This will help the hair removal process by making the hair come out easier, and will also prevent in-grown hairs.

 12. Flick your wrist in the same direction as your hair grows.
 Do it while still holding onto the paste.
 If you’re smearing sugar paste up your leg, you’re flicking it downward to remove it.
 Make your movements quick and confident.
 If you’re confused, this video will help you understand the necessary motion.